coder/coder/docs/admin/audit-logs.md

 ## Enabling this feature

-To enable this feature an Admin needs to purchase an enterprise license.
+This feature is autoenabled for all enterprise deployments.
+An Admin can purchase a license [here](link)